shacker/tangerine/readme.md

 1. Run `python manage.py migrate` to create the tangerine models.

-1. Create starter content and a superuser for yourself (don't skip this!): Run `python manage.py tangerine_start` to perform installation tasks and set up dummy data and config.
+1. Create starter content and a superuser for yourself (don't skip this!): Run `python manage.py tangerine_start` to perform installation tasks and set up dummy data and BlogConfigs.

 1. Start the development server and visit [http://localhost:8000/admin/](http://localhost:8000/admin/) to create a post.

 1. While you're in the admin, go to Tangerine/Config to set your site title, optional Google Analytics ID, and other configuration options.
+If your site will have multiple blog instances, you'll need one Blog config record for each blog.

 1. Delete the starter content via Admin or from Django shell.